NETWAYS/net-trainings/index.md

 layout: home
 ---

 As an Open Source company we thought it is just consistent to release our training material to the public.
-Please make sure to use it according the the individual Creative Common [licenselicense).
+Please make sure to use it according the the individual Creative Common [license](license).

-Of course feedback is more than welcome and appreciate your pull request on the corresponding [GitHub](http://www.github.com).
+Of course feedback is more than welcome and we appreciate your pull request on the corresponding GitHub repository.

 ## Foreman training

 <div class="wrap">